andrewl3wis/dockarr/README.md

 ### Hardware Acceleration

-Jellyfin is configured with hardware acceleration support for multiple platforms:
+Jellyfin is configured with comprehensive hardware acceleration support for multiple platforms:

 - **Intel/AMD GPUs**: `/dev/dri` devices
-- **ARM Mali GPU**: `/dev/mali0`
+- **ARM Mali GPU**:
+  - Device: `/dev/mali0`
+  - Mali libraries: `/usr/lib/aarch64-linux-gnu/mali` mounted from host
+  - OpenCL support: `/etc/OpenCL` mounted from host
+  - Environment variable: `LD_LIBRARY_PATH=/usr/lib/aarch64-linux-gnu/mali`
 - **Rockchip SoCs**: Various devices for hardware video encoding/decoding
   - `/dev/rga`, `/dev/mpp_service`, `/dev/iep`, etc.
 - **H.265/HEVC Encoding**: Dedicated encoder devices

 The container is configured with the `privileged` flag to ensure proper access to these hardware devices.
+The official `jellyfin/jellyfin:latest` image is used instead of the LinuxServer.io image to ensure compatibility with the ARM Mali GPU libraries.

-If you're experiencing issues with hardware acceleration or if some devices don't exist on your system, you can modify the `devices` section in the Jellyfin service configuration in the docker-compose.yml file.
+If you're experiencing issues with hardware acceleration or if some devices don't exist on your system, you can modify the `devices` section and volume mounts in the Jellyfin service configuration in the docker-compose.yml file.

 For systems without these specific devices, you may need to adjust the configuration to match your hardware.